 The memory required at active nodes to keep the associated RMANP state information is dependent on the session topology.
-Each active node requires 49 bytes/RMANP session in which it is involved.
+Each active node requires 49 bytes per RMANP session in which it is involved.
 In addition to that, 21 bytes are required for each of its direct descendants.
-Ten additional bytes are needed for each capsule lost, and each group of eight network interfaces used at the active node.
+Ten additional bytes are needed for each capsule lost and each group of 8 network interfaces being used at the active node.
 Finally, storage for cached data and data in transit is required.
-This is not differential to any network-based retransmission technique, since the nodes will only be able to locally retransmit the data they are storing.
+This is not differential to any network based retransmission technique, as the nodes will only be able to retransmit locally the data that they are storing.
 Notice that the byte-code stored at the active nodes is shared by all RMANP sessions, and the state information values grow linearly (with low factors) with session size.
-Based on these results we consider that the memory requirements of the RMANP implementation over active networks are acceptable.
+Based on these results we consider that the memory requirements of the RMANP implementation over Active Networks are acceptable.

-Capsule Processing Times
+Capsule Processing Time

-Our second performance study has consisted of analyzing the processing times needed to process the RMANP capsules in active nodes.
-We estimated the average processing time associated with capsules by recording the real-time values using a Java native method invoking the gettimeofday() system call.
+Our second performance study has consisted of analysing the processing times needed to process the RMANP capsules in active nodes.
+We estimated the average processing time associate to capsules by recording the real time values using a Java native method invoking the gettimeofday() system call.
 Table 3 shows the average real time used at an active node for processing the different capsule types.
-Notice that the CPU time must be below these figures.
-Notice also that these figures do not include all the processing carried out on the capsule, because the OS and the ANTS platform perform standard processing over each incoming capsule before invoking the specific code required to process it.
+Notice that the CPU time must be below that of the figures.
+Notice also that these figures do not include all the processing carried out on the capsule, as the OS and the ANTS platform perform standard processing over each incoming capsule before invoking the specific code required to process it.